Biking is inexpensive, reduces traffic congestion, cuts down on emissions, and keeps you active. Plus, we offer incentives for bike commuting.

 Bikesharing

-If you commute by BART to Oakland, Berkeley or San Francisco, grab a bike to finish your trip or take one for a spin at lunch.
-Simply download the app for the bikeshare service and pick up a bicycle from a dedicated station or by locating a dockless bike.
+To rent a bike, simply download the app for the bikeshare service you’re using and pick up a bicycle from a dedicated station or by locating a dockless bike.
 Take the bike for a spin and return it within the system’s service area.

 Bikes on Transit